chipsalliance/chisel/docs/src/explanations/moduleprefix.md

 class Mid extends Module {
-  // You can mix withModulePrefix and localModulePrefix. override def localModulePrefix = Some("Bar") override def localPrefixAppliesToSelf = false val sub = Module(new Sub)
+  // You can mix withModulePrefix and localModulePrefix. override def localModulePrefix = Some("Bar") override def localModulePrefixAppliesToSelf = false val sub = Module(new Sub)
 }